deepabhat86/cmpe273-assignment3/README.md

 On the client side, the GET and DELETE will invoke is_member(key) function first prior to calling the servers while the PUT and DELETE will call add(key) function to update the membership.

-Answer the following question:

-* What are the best _k_ hashes and _m_ bits values to store one million _n_ keys (E.g. e52f43cd2c23bb2e6296153748382764) suppose we use the same MD5 hash key from [pickle_hash.py](https://github.com/sithu/cmpe273-spring20/blob/master/midterm/pickle_hash.py#L14) and explain why?

 ```python
 @lru_cache(5)